radiasoft/rsjupyterlab/README.md

 jlpm run build
 ```

 ### Running Jupyterlab

-After linking and building your extension, to run jupyterlab:
+* Option A: After linking and building your extension, to run jupyterlab:
 ```bash
 jupyter lab --ip='*'
 ```